-Whether to Use the Open, High, Low or Close On Trading Indicators
+Making a Choice from Open, High, Low, or Close for Trading Indicators

-The average of the open, high, low, and close (sometimes known as the OHLC Average), is the average value of the opening price for the time frame, the highest price that was reached during the time frame, the lowest price that was reached during the time frame, and the closing price for the time frame.
+The average of the open, high, low, and close (OHLC) for a given time frame is the average value of the opening price, the highest price that was reached, the lowest price that was reached, and the closing price.
 For example, a candlestick or price bar may have an open of 68, a high of 85, a low of 66, and a close of 72.

-The calculation of the open, high, low, close average is as follows:
+The calculation of the open, high, low, close average is calculated as follows:

 The HLC Average is much the same except the open price is excluded, and the sum of the high, low and close are divided by three.

-To experiment with which input data works best for you, place several versions of the same indicator on the same chart.
+To experiment with input data, place several versions of the same indicator on the same chart.
 Change the input data for each one, so you can visually see how the input data changes the indicator.
 If necessary, change the color of these various indicators so you can tell them apart.
 Select the setting(s) that provides the best insight for the strategy or analysis method you are using.